 The most important thing to remember when working with this type of roofing is to choose the softest brush available.
 If you use a stiff brush, you will scratch the roofing.
 These scratches will trap moisture and promote mold growth, quickly deteriorating the roof and ruining it’s appearance.
 Don’t use any harsh chemicals or compounds to clean tough stains.
 Instead, rely on quality soaps like Brite Wash to get the job done.

 These roofs are typically reserved for more expensive or larger RV’s.
 They are a cap of solid fiberglass designed to form a tough outer shell.
 These roofs are much harder and can withstand a lot more scrubbing without being damaged, so feel free to use a stiffer brush for general cleaning.
 These roofs can and should be waxed for protection from the elements.
 Your biggest challenge will be preventing oxidation over time.
-Should oxidation develop, feel free to compound with Buff Magic Polish.
+Should oxidation develop, feel free to compound with Buff Magic.